 - Cloths are not re-usable

-Finally, in our top 5 we have the Flash battery Powermop.
+Finally, in our top 5 I have the Flash battery Powermop.
 It uses batteries to dispense the correct balance of cleaning solution to loosen dirt on the floor which is then pulled into the cleaning pad leaving a hygienic and sparkling floor.

 It has a dual spray outlet so dispenses evenly and the swivel head means this mop will leave no areas unclean.
 It’s safe to use on most hard floors including sealed laminate and hardwood but don’t use it on unsealed or oiled floors.